 The question now is whether or not the “Housing Bubble 2.0” still has legs, making Lennar Corp. a smart new buy with plenty of room to run.

 Is Lennar Still a Buy?

 Of course, evaluating Lennar on its own merits is a fine exercise in due-diligence.

 The U.S. housing market’s recovery is gaining momentum, but there are still a number of issues for homebuyers to be cautious of.

 To get to the bottom of what’s really going on in the housing market, we talked to Gerri Willis, author of “Home Rich” and host of FOX Business Network‘s The Willis Report (6 p.m. weekdays), about the key things homebuyers need to know in today’s challenging market.

-This is a syndicated repost courtesy of Sober Look.
+This is a syndicated repost published with the permission of Sober Look.
 To view original, click here.
-Reposted with permission.
-The concept of US housing shortage (discussed here)…
+Opinions herein are not those of the Wall Street…